kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

 we should fetch those information from server, but for how to prompt those information proply, there's two solutions here:

 ### solution 1
-keep current help messages, and add an ring1Factory function use clientDiscovery fetch resources/shortcuts from server then concatenet those valid resources string and print every time when user execute command like this:
+keep current help messages, and add an ring1Factory function use clientDiscovery fetch resources/shortcuts from server then concatenate those valid resources string and print every time when user execute command like this:
 ```
 ➜  ~ kubectl get -h
 Display one or many resources.